thenathanjones/muro/README.md

 Surely this exists?
 ===================
 If it does, Google is having trouble finding it at of the 18th of September 2011.
-I've used Greenscreen (Ruby) and BigVisibleWall (Scala) but wanted a .NET version to tie in with the USB library I'd written, [NUSB](https://github.com/thenathanjones/nusb).
+I've used Greenscreen (Ruby) and BigVisibleWall (Scala) but wanted a .NET version to tie in with the parsing library I'd written, [Burro](https://github.com/thenathanjones/burro).

 How do I use this?
 ==================